cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 than the COSE format itself.
-{{RFC9054}} added a separate set of algorithms for cryptographic hash functions (Hash functions have been a component of some {{RFC9053}} combined algorithms but weren't assigned separate codepoints).
+{{RFC9054}} added a separate set of algorithms for cryptographic hash functions (Hash functions have been a component of some {{RFC9053}} combined algorithms but weren't originally assigned separate codepoints themselves).
 A revised COSE counter signature structure was defined in {{RFC9338}}, another part of {{STD96}}; this also defines a tag for these.